-Integrate with heritage
+Integrate with pitched roofs

-Avoid bland design

-FRONT BOUNDARY TREATMENT
+Recessive upper levels for new dwellings

+Avoid 3 storey facades

+Design Guidelines
-- To maintain the predominant low front fence heights. - To ensure fences in front of heritage properties are appropriate to the era and design of the house. - To maintain views of front gardens. - Ensure front fences are no more than 1.5m or the average fence height of the four properties on either side (whichever is less). - Ensure the retention of original front fences where heritage overlays apply. - High solid front fences. - Fence designs that are inappropriate to the era and design of the dwelling.

-Avoid high front fences

-CAR PARKING STRUCTURES

-- To minimise the dominance of car parking structures. - To ensure basement garages do not increase the visual bulk of buildings. - Ensure car parking structures, including basement entries, are located to the rear of dwellings where rear access is available.
-Where no rear access is available, ensure driveways are located to the side of dwellings. - Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence. - Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m - Ensure basement entrances are setback at least 5m from the primary street frontage and 1m behind the front wall of the building.

-- Driveways and car parking structures that dominate front setbacks or obscure views of the dwellings. - Basement ramps that commence at the street frontage. - Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street. - Basement garages accessed from the primary street frontage on lots with a frontage less than 10m wide.
+CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION BUILDING MATERIALS AND DESIGN DETAILS To ensure building materials and facade articulation integrates within the streetscape.
+To minimise period reproduction design.
+Use building articulation, including contemporary materials that integrate with the streetscape character.
+Require the integration of front verandas and awnings into the facade design where this is a characteristic of the streetscape.
+Ensure materials, colours and facade articulation, including the size and spacing of windows, integrates with the streetscape.
+Bland design such as sheer or plain rendered façades.
+Large areas of glazing to the street.
+Avoid bland design FRONT BOUNDARY TREATMENT To maintain the predominant low front fence heights.
+To maintain views of front gardens.
+Ensure low (up to 1.2m) front fences that are appropriate to the era and design of the dwelling behind.
+Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height in the High, solid front fences.
+Avoid high front fences CAR PARKING STRUCTURES To minimise the loss of front gardens and the dominance of car parking structures.
+To ensure basement garages do not increase the visual bulk of buildings.
+Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence.
+Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m.
+Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street.
+Ensure basement entrances are setback at least 5m from the primary street frontage and 1m behind the front wall of the Driveways and car parking structures that dominate front setbacks or obscure views of the dwelling.
+Basement ramps that commence at the street frontage.
+Basementgarages that result in buildings with a 2.5 to 3 storey appearancefrom the street.
 Location of car parking structures

-General Information